splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Generate alerts
 =====================

 To begin using Incident Intelligence you need to generate alerts in Incident Intelligence.
-You can define a detector to automatically generate alerts in Incident Intellgence or ingest alerts using an ingest endpoint.
-See :ref:`ii-generate-alerts` go get started generating alerts in Incident Intelligence.
+You can create a detector for the one of the available alert sources to automatically generate alerts in Incident Intelligence or ingest alerts using an ingest endpoint.
+See :ref:`ii-generate-alerts` to get started generating alerts in Incident Intelligence.

 .. _ii-setup-service: